atdunwoody/atdunwoody.github.io/_posts/2024-09-09-Automating-HEC-RAS-Runs.md

 ### Ensure HEC-RAS is Installed

-Ensure you have HEC-RAS installed on your system, and the paths to your HEC-RAS executable are correctly set in your environment.
+Ensure you have HEC-RAS installed on your system.
+This workflow is built on pyHMT2D, which currently requires HEC-RAS versions 5.0.7, 6.0.0, 6.1.0, 6.3.1 or 6.4.1.

 ### Creating Unsteady Flow Files